vivaria/edisonrul.ing/docs/source/cards/t/twin-sword-marauder.md

 ### Card Rulings

-●If the attacked monster was originally in Attack Position, but is changed to Defense Position before damage calculation, the effect of “Twin-Sword Marauder” will activate.
+*   If the attacked monster was originally in Attack Position, but is changed to Defense Position before damage calculation, the effect of “Twin-Sword Marauder” will activate.